DolphyWind/Electra-Lang/README.md

 # What is Electra?

-Electra is an [esolang](https://esolangs.org/wiki/Esoteric_programming_language) inspired by [AsciiDots](https://esolangs.org/wiki/AsciiDots).
+Electra is an [esolang](https://esolangs.org/wiki/Esoteric_programming_language) where you code like an electrician.
+Electra is inspired by [AsciiDots](https://esolangs.org/wiki/AsciiDots).
 It uses instruction pointers that acts like currents in electricity.

 # How to get electra?